-What about the bear’s perspective?
 It is easy for people to misinterpret animal behavior and view their encounters through fear.
 The bear wasn’t after me.
 It was not ferocious.
 Startled, the bear might not have realized what I was until I moved.
 The horses ahead of me sent it into the thicket.
-The river and the vertical rock on one side, and an eroding hill with scattered basalt columns on the other side, hemmed the bear in.
+The river and the vertical rock on one side, and an eroding hill with scattered basalt columns on the other, hemmed the bear in.
 The way out was through me.
-When I heaved the backpack up, I became another thing to avoid.
+When I heaved the backpack up, I became another obstacle to avoid.

-I made camp far enough from the scene.
-I stoked the fire and peered into the spaces and shadows.
+I made camp far enough from the adrenaline-soaked scene.
+I stoked the fire and peered into the shadows.
 Sleep was elusive.

-Over time, my impulse to speculate why and build a scaffold of fantastic meaning grew, but sterile rationality prevailed.
-Yet I concede that the bear and I shared something divine.
-The sacred was in a mutual instant of fear, panic, and myopia as our options unraveled into each other.
-For a moment that bubble enveloped us and stopped time.
+Over time, my impulse to speculate why and build a scaffold of fantastic meaning grew, yet sterile rationality prevailed.
+But I concede the bear and I did share something divine.
+The sacred was in the mutual panic and myopia as our options unraveled into one another.
+For an instant, the bubble enveloped us and stopped time.

-In the morning, I awoke to a blanket of clouds.
+In the morning I awoke to a blanket of clouds.
 I lingered with coffee and a journal, listening to the river.
-I replayed the encounter, trying to divine every detail.
-It was noon before I prepared to retrace my steps in the light rain.
-As I left the clearing, I nodded in gratitude and cast a plea over the moment, asking it to last.
+I replayed the moment, seeking to divine each detail.
+It was noon before I retraced my steps in the light rain.
+As I left the clearing, I nodded in gratitude and cast a plea over our encounter, asking it to last.